jmarcosdias/wonderful/README.md

 # Wonderful Words Game

 This project is about developing a multiple-choice quiz game.
 The users choose the number of questions and how many options per question they would like to see.
-The game questions are randomically selected from an english dictionary.
+The game questions are randomically selected from an English dictionary.

 <a href="https://wonderful-words.herokuapp.com/" target=_blank>Here</a> is the link to the live website.